haulproject/haul/README.md

 ### optional - local cli

-Haul is accessed mainly through it's API.
+Haul is accessed mainly through its API.

 Install the cli locally.